TarmoJussila/introspection/README.md

 # INTROSPECTION

-**Team Spaceknot** is excited to introduce to you our game entry for Global Game Jam / Finnish Game Jam 2018. **Introspection** is a third person scifi puzzle game with atmospheric visuals and soundscapes.
+**Team Spaceknot** is excited to introduce to you our game entry for Global Game Jam / Finnish Game Jam 2018. **Introspection** is a third-person scifi puzzle game with atmospheric visuals and soundscapes.

 Ozzy the Android was accidentally left behind by his interstellar traveling crew on a hazardous asteroid.
 Now Ozzy has to find a way to send a message back to his friends while gathering resources and fighting for survival in the middle of a meteor shower.